 The culture, art, and architecture of contemporary George Town powerfully radiate those past times.
 Today while walking in the streets of historic Georgetown decorated with old British colonial mansions and offices, Chinese shops, temples, churches, and mosques, you can hear local people speaking ‘Manglish’.
 Manglish is the Malay Creole version of English and a mix of several languages with a Chinese syntax.
 Modern Georgetown is a peaceful home to Chinese, Malays, Indians, Eurasians, and many other ethnic groups.
 Today’s Georgetown is a place where four main religions exist side-by-side: Islam, Buddhism, Hinduism, and Christianity.

 2008.
 UNESCO declared Georgetown a World Heritage Site.
 And with that day, the modern history of Penang started.
 The Penang State Government and the Penang Municipal Council got a vision to brand Georgetown.
 Ernest Zachirevic helped them with his marvelous Penang wall painting.
 Other artists joined and supported the vision.

 STEPS AND TRAVEL RESOURCES FOR YOUR PERFECT TRIP

 2. Find and book your stay: Booking.com, HotelsCombined.com

 3. Get travel insurance (insure yourself against any accident, sickness, theft, and canceled flight): WorldNomads.com

 4. Find and book great guided day tours: GetYourGuide, Viator

-- WHERE TO STAY IN GEORGETOWN PENANG FOR SIGHTSEEING PENANG MURALS
+- WHERE TO STAY IN GEORGETOWN PENANG FOR EXPLORING PENANG MURALS

 - HISTORY OF PENANG MURALS AND PENANG STREET ART